 How Long Is the Foley Bulb in Place?

-The Foley bulb can remain in your uterus for up to 24 hours compared to the Cook Catheter balloon, which can only stay in place for 12 hours.
-If cervical dilation hasn’t happened by this point, your provider may remove the balloon and try a different method of cervical ripening and induction.1,4,5,12
+The Foley bulb can remain in your uterus for up to 24 hours, compared to the Cook Catheter balloon, which can only stay in place for 12 hours.
+If cervical dilation hasn’t happened by this point, your healthcare provider may remove the balloon and try a different method of cervical ripening and induction.1,4,5,12

 How Does a Foley Bulb Induction Feel?

 A Foley bulb induction may feel like a pelvic or cervical exam, like when your provider checks you for dilation.
 Some women experience significant pain with the Foley balloon, especially when it’s initially inserted and inflated.
 Others report only pressure.
-The pressure and pain will likely lessen after insertion and sit in your cervix.1
+The pressure and pain will likely lessen after insertion and sit in your cervix.1 The experience can vary significantly from person to person.

 A healthcare team member can insert the Foley bulb using their fingers or a speculum.
 Studies show the speculum was the more painful method of insertion.
 If you’re planning for a Foley bulb induction, consider asking your provider if they can insert it manually.6,7